Robert Lynn (water polo): Coaching career

 In 2006 and 2007, he was named head coach of USA Water Polo's Youth National Team.
-Then in 2007, he was named assistant coach of the USA Men's Olympic Water Polo Team, as well as head coach for Long Beach Wilson boys' swimming, and Marina high School water polo.
+In 2007, he served as an assistant coach of the USA Men's Olympic Water Polo Team, as well as head coach for his alma mater Long Beach Wilson High School boys' swimming, and Marina High School water polo.
+Lynn helped coach the USA Olympic team in 2008 and 2012.